 - In a large bowl whisk together the flour, cinnamon, baking soda & salt.

-In a separate bowl beat together the melted butter and sugars using an electric mixer.
-Add in the honey, vanilla and egg and continue beating until combined.
+- In a separate bowl beat together the melted butter and sugars using an electric mixer.

-- Turn the mixer down to low and beat in the flour mixer until almost combined.
+- Turn the mixer down to low and carefully beat in the flour mixture into the butter mixture until almost combined.

 - Then turn off the mixer and stir in 1 cup of the chocolate chips and the chopped walnuts.

-Form the dough into balls of about 1/4 cup .
+- Form the dough into balls about 3 tablespoons of batter each .
 Flatten slightly, set on a plate and cover with clingfilm.
 Refrigerate for at least 2 hours.

 - When you're ready to bake, preheat the oven to 350F degrees.
 Line your baking sheets with parchment paper or a silicone baking mat and place the cookies at least 2 inches apart.